SKJ39/Student-Grading/README.md

     - `printStatistics()`: Deserializes any student's file (since statistics are shared) and prints the statistics

 ### Drivers
-Two driver classes are defined to run the application:
+Two main driver classes are defined to run the application:
 - `Driver1.java`: A simple driver that uses the `Util` class to read the file and print the properties of each `Student` object
 - `Driver2.java`: A more comprehensive driver that:
   - Reads the file to build the `Student` array